-One of the things I do as Dana The Trainer is work as a coach helping graduate students uncover what they want to do post-graduation and, once they’ve figured that out, working with them towards securing a role in a company that would help them fulfil their ambitions.
+One of the things I do to give back, is work as a coach helping graduate students uncover what they want to do post-graduation and, once they’ve figured that out, working with them towards securing a role in a company that would help them fulfil their ambitions.

 My very first graduate coaching client came to me, determined to find work in retail banking in the UK.
 But, she made that decision after she had already graduated, left the UK and returned to her country of origin.
 This gave her extra hurdles to overcome in terms of both the job and VISA application processes.
 But none of this fazed her.
 She had a goal.
 She set it in her sights and she was willing to work towards it.